wallarm/product-documentation/docs/4.6/fast/en/operations/test-policy/fuzzer-configuration.md

 ![Condition example][img-stop-condition]

-> #### Info:: Default behavior
->
+!!! info "Default behavior"
-> If the conditions for stopping the fuzzing process are not configured, then the fuzzer will check all 255 anomalous bytes.
+    If the conditions for stopping the fuzzing process are not configured, then the fuzzer will check all 255 anomalous bytes.
 If an anomaly is detected, each individual byte in the payload will be stopped.